parmoo/parmoo/docs/index.rst

 ParMOO: Python library for parallel multiobjective simulation optimization
 ==========================================================================

-ParMOO is a Python library for solving multiobjective simulation--based optimization problems, while exploiting problem structure.
+ParMOO is a Python library for solving multiobjective simulation-based optimization problems, while exploiting problem structure.

 ParMOO stands for "parallel multiobjective optimization".
 ParMOO can be used to solve multiobjective optimization problems (MOOPs)